-Senior Fellows are distinguished scholars and practitioners in the fields of governance and sustainability who may launch and lead major research initiatives and joint projects with the center.
+Senior fellows are distinguished scholars and practitioners in the fields of governance and sustainability who may launch and lead major research initiatives and joint projects with the center.

 Fellows are scholars and professionals in the fields of governance and sustainability whose research and professional activities bring them in close collaboration with the center.
 Fellows could initiate and co-lead joint projects with the center.

-Faculty Fellows are faculty at academic institutions around the world whose research and projects pertain to governance and sustainability and whose innovative activities may result in joint research initiatives with the center.
+Faculty fellows are faculty at academic institutions around the world whose research and projects pertain to governance and sustainability and whose innovative activities may result in joint research initiatives with the center.

 Araya Asfaw, Senior Fellow

-Araya Asfaw is a founding member and the current director of Horn of Africa Regional Environment Center/Network (HoAREC/N) and dean of the science faculty at the University of Addis Ababa, Ethiopia.
+Araya Asfaw is a founding member and the current director of Horn of Africa Regional Environment Center/Network (HoA-REC&N) and dean of the science faculty at the University of Addis Ababa, Ethiopia.
 Asfaw has extensive experience in academia, teaching environmental physics and conducting research in laser spectroscopy with applications in material science, atmospheric science and earth sciences.
-Under his leadership at HoAREC/N, a network of members and partners has developed, including environmental community-based organizations, non-governmental organizations, and higher learning institutions from six countries in the Horn of Africa.
+Under his leadership at HoA-REC&N, a network of members and partners has developed, including environmental community-based organizations, non-governmental organizations, and higher learning institutions from six countries in the Horn of Africa.
 The goal of the network is to improve environmental governance within the region through the promotion of cooperation and exchange of information and experiences among the network members.
-Since its launch in 2006, the Centre has been dedicated to supporting cooperation between member organizations and other environmental actors, including private sector and government, to carry out activities on the ground, with a focus on partnership programs, capacity upgrading and demand-driven action research.
-Asfaw is the author of numerous articles, served as the Chairman of the Energy Committee of the Federal Republic of Ethiopia Science and Technology Commission and has been recognized for his efforts with the National Deans Award.
+Since its launch in 2006, the center has been dedicated to supporting cooperation between member organizations and other environmental actors, including private sector and government, to carry out activities on the ground, with a focus on partnership programs, capacity upgrading and demand-driven action research.
+Asfaw is the author of numerous articles, served as the chairman of the Energy Committee of the Federal Republic of Ethiopia Science and Technology Commission, and has been recognized for his efforts with the National Deans Award.